Falaron/gbs3-project-phpsql/README.md

 ----------------

 ## Content
-Le site comprend :
+The site includes :
-- Un système de création de compte et de connexion pour les managers,
+- An account creation and login system for managers,
-- Une page principale (index.php), avec la liste des joueurs de l'équipe et une description brève de chaque membre,
+- A main page (index.php), with a list of team players and a brief description of each member,
-- Un système de récupération de mot de passe, avec la génération d'un *token* envoyé par mail,
+- A password recovery system, with the generation of a *token* sent by e-mail,
-- Si le manager est un administrateur (uniquement définit manuellement par un autre administrateur), il aura accès à une page administrative.
+- If the manager is an administrator (only set manually by another administrator), he or she will have access to an admin page.

-La page admin comprend :
+The admin page includes:
-- Affichage, modification et suppression des managers,
+- Viewing, editing and deleting managers,
-- Affichage, modification et suppression des joueurs,
+- Display, modify and delete players,
-- Affichage, suppression et ajout des jeux/grades de chaque joueur,
+- Display, delete and add games/grades for each player,
-- Affichage, suppression et ajout des compétences de chaque joueur,
+- Display, delete and add skills for each player,
-- Formulaire de création d'un joueur.
+- Player creation form.